rickulland/CoCo-www/test/README.md

 	menu_item:=SUBSTR(hotkey,"crnps")

 If no hotkeys were pressed, we analyse the click with our user defined pachinko tree.
 Failing that, a final test for system menu clicks.
 ENDLOOP.

+editBookmark
+Umm... when you make a string bigger, but don't redo the record size, umm...
+This standalone version creates and edits /dd/SYS/booktest.www, so the old browser still works? for now.
+It will replace the current getBookmark and putBookmark in the next release, and you'll just copy booktest.www to bookmark.www and viola!
+Premade favorites.